 The ISCP's academic advisory board assists in identifying translation-worthy decisions of the Court and serves as part of a team that helps grow the program and forge ties between the academic communities in America and Israel.
-The board consists of the following seven academics:
+The board consists of:

-Ori Aronson is an Assistant Professor at the Bar-Ilan Faculty of Law, where he is also a founding member of the Center for Democratic and Jewish Law.
+Ori Aronson is an Associate Professor at the Bar-Ilan University Faculty of Law, where he is also deputy director of the Center for Jewish and Democratic Law.
 He received an LL.B from the Hebrew University of Jerusalem and LL.M and S.J.D degrees from Harvard Law School.
 His research interests include constitutional law and civil procedure, with a special interest in political and constitutional implications of the institutional design of court systems.
-He has published in Israeli and U.S. law reviews and in collected volumes on topics such as diffuse models of judicial review, military adjudication, court specialization and political pluralism, and path dependence in constitutional politics.
-In the 2014–15 academic year, he was a Network Fellow of the Safra Center for Ethics at Harvard University and a Visiting Scholar at Berkeley Law.
+He has published in Israeli and U.S. law reviews and in collected volumes on topics such as models of judicial review, military adjudication, court specialization, political pluralism, and path dependence in constitutional politics.
+In 2014–16, he was a visiting professor at U.C.
+Berkeley Law School.